AdmiralCloud/ac-signature/README.md

 ```

-After that you can run "npm run test" or "npm run test-jenkins".
+After that you can run "yarn run test" or "yarn run test-jenkins".

 ## License